-As a contact centre the main focus needs to be on first contact resolution.
+As a contact centre, the main focus needs to be on first contact resolution.
 The main thing for a contact centre efficiency is ensuring that all customer queries are completed in the first instance.
-If your contact centre is in a situation where 25% of customers are repeat contacting the service to solve a problem then this becomes costly for the business.
-In addition to this you want to ensure that your internal systems are ensuring that internal handoffs are being reduced so that customers don’t have to deal with unnecessary delays.
+If your contact centre is in a situation where 25% of customers are repeatedly contacting the service to solve a problem then this becomes costly for the business.
+In addition to this, you want to ensure that your internal systems are ensuring that internal handoffs are being reduced so that customers don’t have to deal with unnecessary delays.

 Quality, Consistency and Compliance

-The next key metric for the effective running of a contact centre or customer service organisation is quality, consistency and compliance.
+The next of the 4 key metrics for customer service focuses on the effective running of a contact centre or customer service organisation is quality, consistency and compliance.
 If you’re a customer you want to ensure that you get the same experience each time they come into contact with the service team.
-As a customer in addition to great service you want to ensure that processes are in place to protect and safeguard sensitive information.
+As a customer in addition to great service, you want to ensure that processes are in place to protect and safeguard sensitive information.

 Are employees responding to their managers?
 Are they developing and being coached effectively?
 These are key areas that need to be measured in order to create engaged teams.
-If you want agents working there best for customers they need to supported by their managers and they need to be provided with relevant training.
-In our experience we have found that teams that are managed well tend to perform better than others.
-Also if agents are not being coached or trained then this can lead to increased levels of dis-engagement and frustration.
+If you want agents working their best for customers they need to supported by their managers and they need to be provided with relevant training.
+In our experience, we have found that teams that are managed well tend to perform better than others.
+Also if agents are not being coached or trained then this can lead to increased levels of disengagement and frustration.

 The main thing is to ensure that employees have a voice in the business and have an avenue to speak up about issues in the business.
 Once employees are engaged in the business you will be able to increase employee retention and this will lead to better quality and consistency.

-It’s one thing to have metrics, but it needs to be a part of a real time loop.
-Often the 4 key metrics are often done at different points in time, sometimes once a year or 2 times a year.
+It’s one thing to have metrics, but it needs to be a part of a real-time loop.
+Often the 4 key metrics for customer service are often done at different points in time, sometimes once a year or 2 times a year.
 The closer that you can get to live feedback will help you to drive change in the business and lead to increased profits for the business.
-The importance is to get the speed of evolution increased by measuring all 4 metrics in real time.
-It is important that all of this occurs in real time.
+The importance is to get the speed of evolution increased by measuring all 4 metrics for customer service in real-time.
+It is important that all of this occurs in real-time.

-This is one of the reasons that we developed our native salesforce contact centre app to allow companies to measure all of these 4 key metrics of customer service in real time.
+This is one of the reasons that we developed our native salesforce contact centre app to allow companies to measure all of these 4 key metrics for customer service in real-time.
 The In-gage app allows you to measure in salesforce customer feedback, first contact resolution, quality and team engagement.
-Utilising AI technology we are able to provide AI assisted customer feedback that helps to make the task of measuring and analysing customer loyalty and NPS much easier and gives companies the ability to link these to business metrics such as word of mouth sales and customer loyalty.
-With the assistance of artificial intelligence we also provide AI assisted case categorisation and language detection that ensures that the right cases are routed to the most appropriate customer service agent.
+Utilising AI technology we are able to provide AI-assisted customer feedback that helps to make the task of measuring and analysing customer loyalty and NPS much easier and gives companies the ability to link these to business metrics such as word of mouth sales and customer loyalty.
+With the assistance of artificial intelligence, we also provide AI-assisted case categorisation and language detection that ensures that the right cases are routed to the most appropriate customer service agent.